Planet Earth as Our Stakeholder- The Workshop

-• To define actionable steps for reducing their IT carbon footprint.
+The objectives of the workshop are to raise climate awareness and to define actionable steps for reducing the IT carbon footprint.

 This check in can take quite some time but it’s worth it.
 Climate change is a topic that people feel strongly about, and it is valuable to have that conversation before diving into the workshop.